WhataFoob/LirveCafe/README.md

-This is a project simulating a store that supplies all coffe and book services on website It is software engineering project in my university
+This is a project simulating a store that supplies all coffee and book services on website It is software engineering project in my university

 @Author: LKN_VTC GROUP